 “As the association community depends on a viable travel and tourism industry and vice versa, ASAE supports advancing domestic and international travel initiatives that balance the need for homeland security with the business needs of associations.
-ASAE also acknowledges the particular needs of the meetings industry and understands the importance of sustaining fundamental relationships when negotiating, developing and executing events. – ASAE Board Approved Position Statement #10
+ASAE also acknowledges the particular needs of the meetings industry and understands the importance of sustaining fundamental relationships when negotiating, developing and executing events.” – ASAE Board Approved Position Statement #10

 Federal Employee Travel to Conferences and Meetings

-The administration’s self-imposed restrictions on conference and travel spending expire at the end of Fiscal Year 2016.
+ASAE continues to see perceptions trending toward the positive on this important issue.
+In late 2016, the Office of Management and Budget (OMB) relaxed guidelines on federal employee attendance at conferences.
+This update provides many of the process changes that members of the association community have requested since 2012.
 ASAE and the association community support changes to agency guidance that reduce the paperwork requirements for agency travel and attendance at association conferences.

 In 2017, then OMB Director Mick Mulvaney issued a memo to federal agencies proposing to roll back the M-12-12 memo.
 While Director Mulvaney was not successful in rolling back the memo, it shows interest by the administration to reduce unnecessary barriers to meaningful travel.